-With views west up the Tillingham Valley - the 1/3 acre garden surrounds the house on all sides - and is a vacant expanse of lawn but there are some choice shrubs and beautiful mature trees here - and on our adjoining farmland.
+With views west up the Tillingham Valley the garden (currently 1/3 acre) wraps around the house on all sides - and is a vacant expanse of lawn - peppered with violets, woodrush and moss to the east with primroses and toe-deep winter wet to the north.

-"Apparently it's safe to grow a pampas grass here in Broad Oak without fear of an invitation to swap car keys at the Christmas party!"
+"Apparently it's safe to grow a pampas grass in Broad Oak without fear of an invitation to swap car keys at the Christmas party!"